Organization of the National Archives and Records Administration

 The organization of the National Archives and Records Administration refers to the administrative and bureaucratic structure of the National Archives and Records Administration of the United States.
 The National Archives is considered an independent federal government agency, receiving this status in 1985 after existing under the General Services Administration since the National Archives' founding in 1934.

 Senior leadership

 The National Archives is overseen by its chief official, the Archivist of the United States who is a political appointee of the President but is not a member of the cabinet.
-The current Archivist of the United States is David Ferriero.
+The current acting Archivist of the United States is Marco Rubio.
 The Archivist is directly assisted by the Deputy Archivist of the United States who acts a second in command of the National Archives.
 The current deputy archivist is Debra Steidel Wall.

 Directly reporting to the Archivist of the United States are the chiefs of the four main Archival offices.
 These are the: